 GOSH Charity Everyday Impact Fund

 We want to fund the little things that make a big difference, going above and beyond to transform the experiences of patients and their families at Great Ormond Street Hospital (GOSH).
-Projects must deliver direct benefit for patients and families that are under clinical care at the hospital and may not benefit named patients only.
+That's why we launched the 'Everyday Impact Fund' (EDIF).

 All members of GOSH staff are eligible to apply for funding from this call.
 We recognise that GOSH staff have a unique understanding of the day-to-day challenges for families at GOSH, and we are keen to support you in turning your ideas into action for the benefit of patients and their families.